About Us /

 So how did he accomplish such an amazing feat?
-Stay with us, intrepid reader…
+Stay with us, dear reader…

 Dan acquired a table-top “press” from his roommate, who wisely decided to part ways with it after realizing how difficult it actually is to put ink on shirts well.
-The press consisted of a lazy Susan with clamps for the screens and two stationary boards to put the shirts on, and he bolted it to a wooden crate he found.
+The press consisted of a lazy Susan with clamps for the screens and two stationary boards to put the shirts on.
+And he bolted it to a wooden crate he found (see above).

 With the addition of a heat gun from Home Depot, Dan began to print shirts for his band.
 His first “large” run of shirts was in preparation for a nation-wide tour with ska-punksters Less Than Jake and The Suicide Machines.
-The shirts sold well as they made their way to the East Coast over a month, but as they toured their way back to Arizona, he encountered the first of many wonderful surprises he’d receive from the land of screen printing.
+The shirts sold well as the band made their way to the East Coast over a month, but as they toured their way back to Arizona, Dan encountered the first of many super totally fun surprises he’d receive from the world of screen printing.
 As the band hoped, a fair number of people who saw them opening for the other bands came back to see them on their smaller, solo tour.
 Unfortunately, many had the shirts with them that they bought at the earlier shows.
 The only issue was that the shirts were now blank.
 As it turns out, there’s a 6- to 8-hour time limit for ink to be used if it’s received an additive called Nylobond (this is where screen printers lol).
-“Maybe that’s why I had to use a power drill to stir that ink”, said Dan.
+“Oh, that’s why I had to use a power drill to stir that ink”, said Dan.

-Though the thought of standing outside for another year in 100 to 122 degree heat next to a 310 degree flash cure unit while watching the wind blow shirts into the back yard seemed appealing, there comes a point when the back porch must be left behind for something with a fourth wall and more than 6’ x 15’ of space.
+And though the thought of standing outside for another year in 100- to 122-degree heat next to a 310-degree flash-cure unit while watching the wind blow shirts into the back yard seemed super great, there comes a point when the back porch must be left behind for something with a fourth wall and more than 6 x 15’ of space.
 So the search for a house with a garage began.

-Though there was a new name, Acme kept the same business license it had since the first days of From the Get-Go.
-But sadly, the reality of this new arrangement turned out to be far from perfect, so the search for a new place to live and work began before long.
+Though there was a new name, Acme kept the same business license it had since the first days as From the Get-Go Screen Printing.
+But sadly, the reality of this new arrangement turned out to be far from perfect, so the search for a new place to live/work began before long.

 At first, this seemed like a perfect situation...